IBM/storage-fusion/AI/fusion-openshift-ai/README.md

 # GitOps-Driven Installation of Red Hat OpenShift AI on IBM Fusion with Argo CD
 Artificial Intelligence workloads are rapidly becoming a core part of modern enterprise platforms.
-Organizations require a scalable, Kubernetes-native way to build, train, deploy, and manage machine learning models efficiently across hybrid cloud environments.
+Organizations require a scalable, Kubernetes-native platform to build, train, deploy, and manage machine learning models efficiently across hybrid cloud environments.

 Red Hat OpenShift AI (RHOAI) extends Red Hat OpenShift with an enterprise-grade hybrid AI and MLOps platform, with tooling across the full AI/ML lifecycle, including training, serving, monitoring, and managing models.

-IBM Fusion HCI provides the infrastructure foundation for AI workloads, while OpenShift GitOps (Argo CD) enables a declarative and continuously reconciled deployment model.
+IBM Fusion HCI provides the infrastructure foundation for AI workloads, while OpenShift GitOps (Argo CD) enables declarative, continuously reconciled deployments.

 In this blog, we demonstrate how to install Red Hat OpenShift AI on IBM Fusion using Argo CD, ensuring a version-controlled and self-healing operator lifecycle.